matloff/fasteR/README.md

 > **Your Turn:** Devise your own little examples with the **ToothGrowth**
 > data.
 For instance, write code that finds the number of cases in which
-> the length was less than 16.
+> the tooth length was less than 16.
 Also, try some examples with another
 > built-in R dataset, **faithful**.
 This one involves the Old Faithful
 > geyser in Yellowstone National Park in the US.
 The first column gives
 > duration of the eruption, and the second has the waiting time since the